alexanderjamesking/clj-wiremock/README.md

 See [alexanderjamesking/clj-wiremock-example](https://github.com/alexanderjamesking/clj-wiremock-example) for an example of using wiremock to test a webapp that makes a HTTP call to a stubbed server that returns JSON.

+See the test sources in this project and the JSON examples on http://wiremock.org for more examples